How to Start a Real Estate Transaction Coordinator Business

 Test out referral incentive opportunities such as discounts, free coordination, and other perks for those who refer new clients to you.

-How to Make It in the Real Estate Industry with Paperless Pipeline
+How to Make It as a TC in the Real Estate Industry with Paperless Pipeline

 Although there are many transaction coordinators to compete with, there is a high demand for these services.